 Floors including sub-floors

 Repair category 1

-Notes There are areas of creaky flooring.
+Notes There are areas of creaky and uneven flooring.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

 Internal joinery and kitchen fittings

 Repair category 2

-Notes Glazed inserts to interior doors/wall panels may not be of appropriate toughened glass or meet the recognised Building Standards.
-Wear and tear were noted.
+Notes Damage was noted to an internal door.
+Some of the internal doors were missing handles.
+There was unevenness noted some wardrobe and kitchen doors.
+Wear and tear were noted at parts in line with age and use.
+Glazed inserts to interior doors may not be of appropriate toughened glass or meet the recognised Building Standards.
+There is no door between the kitchen and hallway.